khairiah/gov_procurement/README.md

 - Derive new columns where useful.

 # Load
-- Designed a relational schema:
+- Designed a star schema with fact and dimensions tables
-- Dimension tables (e.g., agency, supplier, tender status).
-- Fact table (linking dimensions with metrics such as awarded amount).
 - Loaded data into PostgreSQL using SQLAlchemy.

-# Incomplete
-- [ ] Data cleaning.
-Extra focus needed on cleaning `agency` and `supplier_name` columns.
-- [ ] Refactor ETL logic for extensibility and maintainability.
-Shared logic (fetch, clean, transform) should not be duplicated.
-Each dataset only defines its specific transformation rules.
-- [ ] Validation check for creation of database in PostgreSQL.
-If exist, don't need to recreate again.
-- [ ] Improve database design.
-Utilized a basic star schema.
-Can be normalized further or possibly use a snowflake schema.
-- [ ] Data quality testing with PyTest or Great Expectations
-- [ ] Integration testing

 # Future Enhancements
 - Load DataFrame to Microsoft Azure SQL Database
 - Train text classifier for `procurement_description` column
-- Create a word cloud
-- Use tool like Airflow for scheduling & orchestration
+- Use tools like Airflow for scheduling & orchestration
 - Data quality testing with PyTest or Great Expectations

----

-# Basic database schema
+# Basic database schema (for procurement dataset only)

 - `dim_agency(agency_id, agency_name, agency_sub)`
 - `dim_supplier(supplier_id, supplier_name)`